Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Ultimately, this chapter only serves to give a very high-level overview of your potential musings on _analytics_ and business strategy:

 - Technology isn't analytics.
 It is a tool that serves it and other business functions.
 Don't consider technology in a vacuum.
 - You now understand some basics about data structure and databases.
-You have to start here.
 Without good data, your project is going nowhere.
 You'll want to acquire some knowledge of SQL or you are going to be limited in your capability.
 - Business Intelligence tends to focus on reporting and research.
 You'll likely begin with descriptive reports and as your organization matures become more forward looking by incorporating analytics functions.
 - Analytics mostly focuses on trying to guess future outcomes.
 There are a variety of regression and machine learning tools at your disposal.
 These tools have been commoditized over the past couple of decades.
 This world is much easier to navigate than it was even ten years ago.
 - Automating tasks is a force-multiplier.
 There is currently an arms race going on between big-tech companies as they continue to bolster their analytics and database systems.
 The Google Cloud Platform and Amazon Web Services are two key examples.
 They have hundreds of tools between them for consuming, manipulating, and deploying data.